jadotis/AcadianWebDev/README.md

 ```
 ## Continued tasks
 ```
-1. Business logic for DBs and Footprints
+1. Business logic for DBs and Footprints  (COMPLETED)
-2. Fix the webform to include the proper field checking for forms
+2. Fix the webform to include the proper field checking for forms (COMPLETED)
 3. Finish the back end to include the powershell scripts for file transfers
-4. Add functionality and CSS
+4. Add functionality and CSS  (COMPLETED)
-5. Figure out how to affix the 'Release Engineering' tag to the top of the Navbar
+5. Figure out how to affix the 'Release Engineering' tag to the top of the Navbar (COMPLETED)
 ```